datajoint/datajoint-docs/src/elements/design-principles.md

 By convention, all modules corresponding to deferred schema must declare the function `activate` which in turn calls `schema.activate`.

-Thus Element modules begin with
+Thus, Element modules begin with:

 ```python
 import datajoint as dj